Mayday

 Mayday is an emergency procedure word used internationally as a distress signal in voice-procedure radio communications.

 It is used to signal a life-threatening emergency primarily by aviators and mariners, but in some countries local organizations such as firefighters, police forces, and transportation organizations also use the term.
-Convention requires the word be repeated three times in a row during the initial emergency declaration ("Mayday mayday mayday").
+Convention requires the word be repeated three times in a row during the initial emergency declaration ("Mayday, mayday, mayday").

 History

 The "mayday" procedure word was conceived as a distress call in the early 1920s by Frederick Stanley Mockford, officer-in-charge of radio at Croydon Airport, England.
 He had been asked to think of a word that would indicate distress and would easily be understood by all pilots and ground staff in an emergency.
 Since much of the air traffic at the time was between Croydon and Le Bourget Airport in Paris, he proposed the term "mayday", the phonetic equivalent of the French m'aider.

-The phrase itself does sacrifice grammatical accuracy in favor of communicability and recognition.
-Looking through the lens of French grammar, it may be a short form of venez m'aider, "come [and] help me").
-Venez m'aider is the closest phonetic phrase to "mayday", but the technically accurate stand alone reflexive imperative conjugation would be aidez-moi.
+The phrase itself does sacrifice grammatical accuracy (meaning literally "to help me") in favour of communicability and recognition.
+Looking through the lens of French grammar, it may be a short form of venez m'aider, "come help me".
+Venez m'aider is the closest phonetic phrase to "mayday", but the technically accurate standalone reflexive imperative conjugation would be aidez-moi.

 Following tests, the new procedure word was introduced for cross-Channel flights in February 1923.
 The previous distress call had been the Morse code signal SOS, but this was not considered suitable for voice communication, "[o]wing to the difficulty of distinguishing the letter 'S' by telephone".
 In 1927, the International Radiotelegraph Convention of Washington, D.C. adopted the voice call "mayday" as the radiotelephone distress call in addition to the SOS radiotelegraph (Morse code) signal.

 Mayday calls

 A maritime example: The actual mayday call made by when it collided with the Sunshine Skyway Bridge in 1980, causing the bridge to collapse.

 A noise-reduced, condensed version of the above collision call.

 If a mayday call cannot be sent because a radio is not available, a variety of other distress signals and calls for help can be used.
 Additionally, a mayday call can be sent on behalf of one vessel by another; this is known as a mayday relay.

-Civilian aircraft making a mayday call in United States airspace are encouraged by the Federal Aviation Administration to use the following format, omitting any portions as necessary for expediency or where they are irrelevant (capitalization as in the original source):
+Civilian aircraft making a mayday call in the United States airspace are encouraged by the Federal Aviation Administration to use the following format, omitting any portions as necessary for expediency or where they are irrelevant (capitalization as in the original source):

-Mayday, Mayday, Mayday; (Name of station addressed); Aircraft call sign and type; Nature of emergency; Weather; Pilot's intentions and/or requests; Present position and heading, or if lost then last known position and heading and time when aircraft was at that position; Altitude or Flight level; Fuel remaining in minutes; Number of people on board; Any other useful information.
+Mayday, Mayday, Mayday; (Name of station addressed); Aircraft call sign and type; Nature of emergency; Weather; Pilot's intentions and/or requests; Present position and heading, or if lost then last known position and heading and time when the aircraft was at that position; Altitude or Flight level; Fuel remaining in minutes; Number of people on board; Any other useful information.

-Making a false distress call is a criminal offense in many countries, punishable by a fine, restitution, and possible imprisonment.
+Making a false distress call is a criminal offence in many countries, punishable by a fine, restitution, and possible imprisonment.